HSBC Securities lifts TAL Education Group [TAL] price estimate. Who else is bullish?

 TAL Stock Performance Analysis:

-TAL Education Group [TAL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 15.61.
-With this latest performance, TAL shares dropped by -24.75% in over the last four-week period, additionally sinking by -65.75% over the last 6 months – not to mention a drop of -68.81% in the past year of trading.
+TAL Education Group [TAL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.87.
+With this latest performance, TAL shares dropped by -14.30% in over the last four-week period, additionally sinking by -71.93% over the last 6 months – not to mention a drop of -75.10% in the past year of trading.

 Insight into TAL Education Group Fundamentals: